 The SEND inclusion fund will be passed to providers in the form of short term additional support and resources on a case by case basis decided by the Early Years Inclusion Panel.
-Settings will be asked to provide supporting evidence with their application but must first submit a request for Inclusion and SEND support (see flow chart below and Early Years Short Term Additional Support EYSTAR Google Form use alongside this 'How to complete checklist' when completing) and those receiving support will receive information and guidance from the Early Years and Childcare Team.
+Settings will be asked to provide supporting evidence with their application but must first submit a request for Inclusion and SEND support (see flow chart below and Early Years Short Term Additional Support EYSTAR application form) and those receiving support will receive information and guidance from the Early Years and Childcare Team.